 September ushered in a new chapter for Pork Barrel BBQ that began with the airing of our appearance on ABC’s Shark Tank.
 With this airing our company was taken to a whole new level, moving us from a local brand to a national brand almost overnight.
 On the show we struck a deal with New York real estate mogul Barbara Corcoran, who became the first outside investor in Pork Barrel BBQ.
 We also made our first appearance on Fox & Friends where we smoked hundreds of pounds of meat at the Fox News headquarters in New York City.

-A month later ABC aired our second appearance on Shark Tank, a follow up that highlighted our restaurant groundbreaking and Costco picking up our BBQ Sauce and spice rub.
+A month later ABC aired our second appearance on Shark Tank, a follow up that highlighted our restaurant groundbreaking and Costco picking up our BBQ Sauce and Spice Rub.
 The remainder of 2009 was spent responding to thousands of inquiries that were generated as a result of our appearances on Shark Tank.
 We also found time to get back into the test kitchen and develop our second sauce – Pork Barrel BBQ Sweet BBQ Sauce.

-2010 began with a trip to New York where we got to ring the closing bell at the NASDAQ with the Sharks from Shark Tank.
+2010 began with a trip to New York City where we rang the closing bell at the NASDAQ with the Sharks from Shark Tank.
 We attended our first major trade show in January, the NASFT Winter Fancy Food Show, in San Francisco, CA. At the show we officially launched our new Pork Barrel BBQ Sweet BBQ Sauce to rave reviews and secured retail deals with Whole Foods, Safeway and Save Mart.
-In late January we gave the DC area a sneak peak at what they could expect at our planned Pork Barrel BBQ restaurant by participating in our first Meat Week.
+In late January we gave the Washington, DC area a sneak peak at what they could expect at our planned Pork Barrel BBQ restaurant by participating in our first Meat Week.

-In April we kicked off the 2010 competition BBQ season in Salisbury, MD at Pork in the Park and announced that Wagshal’s had become the team’s first sponsor.
+In April, we kicked off the 2010 competition BBQ season in Salisbury, MD at Pork in the Park and announced that Wagshal’s had become the team’s first sponsor.
 A month later we headed to Memphis, TN to compete in our first Memphis in May, one of the country’s most prestigious barbecue contests, where we earned four top 15 finishes, including fourth place in the Anything Butt: Beef Category for our brisket.

-Over the Memorial Day weekend we had a very special opportunity to travel to New York City and cook for the troops on Fox & Friends during Fleet Week In June we returned to the Safeway National Capital Barbecue Battle and took home the Chinet People’s Choice Award for best BBQ sauce with our Pork Barrel BBQ Sweet BBQ Sauce.
-During the summer we continued to grow our retail presence and in just under a year we had moved Pork Barrel BBQ out of our basement and into more than 1,000 stores in 38 states.
+Over the Memorial Day weekend we had a very special opportunity to travel to New York City and cook for the troops on Fox & Friends during Fleet Week In June we returned to the Safeway National Capital Barbecue Battle and took home the Chinet People’s Choice Award for Best BBQ Sauce with our Pork Barrel BBQ Sweet BBQ Sauce.
+During the summer we continued to grow our retail presence and in just under a year had moved Pork Barrel BBQ out of our basement and into more than 1,000 stores in 38 states.

-In September we cooked Pickin in the Panhandle in Hedgesville, WV and had our most successful contest to date with calls in chicken (4th), pork (5th) and overall (5th).
-We headed home to Missouri in October to cook our first American Royal where Heath got to cook against one of barbecue’s legends, Johnny Trigg – The Godfather of BBQ, in the Kansas City Barbeque Society Grill Masters Series, a one on one Iron Chef style battle, and he came out victorious!!
+In September we competed at the Pickin in the Panhandle BBQ competition in Hedgesville, WV and had our most successful contest to date with calls in chicken (4th), pork (5th) and overall (5th).
+We headed home to Missouri in October to cook our first American Royal where Heath got to cook against one of barbecue’s legends, Johnny Trigg – The Godfather of BBQ – in the Kansas City Barbeque Society Grill Masters Series, a one on one Iron Chef style battle, and he came out victorious!!
 Later in the month we headed to Fort Riley, KS to cook our first Operation Pork Barrel BBQ event for the troops with our good friends and mentors Rod and Sheri Gray of 2009 KCBS Team of the Year Pellet Envy.

 At the peak of tailgating season we launched Pork Barrel BBQ’s first cookbook – The Pork Barrel BBQ Guide to Tailgating – and offered it for free to tens of thousands of tailgaters across America!
 In November we received our biggest honor to date by being named one of “The 125 Best Foods for Men” and the Best BBQ Sauce in the Nation by Men’s Health magazine.
 Not only was this a huge honor for us, it was proof that not everything that is good for you has to taste bad!

-We kicked off a busy competition BBQ season in April cooking the Capital City Cookoff in Jefferson City, MO and the BBQ Capital Cook-off in Lexington, NC.
+We kicked off a busy competition season in April cooking the Capital City Cookoff in Jefferson City, MO and the BBQ Capital Cook-off in Lexington, NC.
 At the end of April we launched our new 24 ounce Pork Barrel BBQ Original BBQ Sauce twin-packs at Costco’s in the Mid-Atlantic region.